nnnnicholas/GasPriceSiriShortcut/README.md

 # Ethereum Gas Price Tracker iOS Siri Shortcut
-"Hey Siri, what's the gas price?"
+"Hey Siri, get gas price?"
 A Siri Shortcut for checking the Ethereum gas price.

 ## Installation
 1. Prerequisite: To install a Shortcut, iOS requires that you run any iOS Shortcut once.